 American Center of Oriental Research (ACOR)

-Deadline for all applications is February 1, 2017
+Deadline for the following fellowships is February 1, 2020

-NEH Fellowship: One to two awards of four to six months for scholars who have a Ph.D. or have completed their professional training.
-Fields of research include: modern and classical languages, linguistics, literature, history, jurisprudence, philosophy, archaeology, comparative religion, ethics, and the history, criticism, and theory of the arts.
+NEH Fellowship: Maximum single award of ten months for a scholar who has a Ph.D. or has completed his or her professional training.
+Other awards for minimum of four to nine months.
+Fields of research include modern and classical languages, linguistics, literature, history, jurisprudence, philosophy, archaeology, comparative religion, ethics, and the history, criticism, and theory of the arts.
 Social and political scientists are encouraged to apply.
 Applicants must be U.S. citizens or foreign nationals living in the U.S. three years immediately preceding the application deadline.
-The award for six months is $25,200.
-Awards must be used between August 15, 2017 and December 31, 2018.
+The award for ten months is $50,000 of which $32,000 is for stipend and travel and the remainder is for ACOR room and board.
+Shorter award periods are prorated accordingly (i.e., six months award for $30,000 includes $19,200 for stipend and travel); residency at ACOR is required.
+The award must be used between June 15, 2020 and December 31, 2021.
+Funding for this fellowship provided by the National Endowment of the Humanities Fellowship Programs at Independent Research Institutes (FPIRI).

-ACOR-CAORC Post-Graduate Fellowship: Two or more two- to six-month fellowships for post-doctoral scholars and scholars with a terminal degree in their field, pursuing research or publication projects in the natural and social sciences, humanities, and associated disciplines relating to the Near East.
+ACOR-CAORC Post-Graduate Fellowship: Two or more two- to six-month fellowships for post-doctoral scholars and scholars with a terminal degree in their field, pursuing research or publication projects in the natural and social sciences, humanities, and associated disciplines relating to the Middle East.
 U.S. citizenship required.
 Maximum award is $32,400.
-Awards must be used between August 15, 2017 and December 31, 2018.
-Funding for this fellowship provided by the U.S. Department of State's Bureau of Educational and Cultural Affairs.
+Awards must be used between June 15, 2020 and December 31, 2021 and Fellows must reside at ACOR.
+Funding for this fellowship is provided by the U.S. Department of State's Bureau of Educational and Cultural Affairs.

 ACOR-CAORC Fellowship: Two or more two- to six-month fellowships for masters and doctoral students.
 Fields of study include all areas of the humanities and the natural and social sciences.
-Topics should contribute to scholarship in Near Eastern studies.
+Topics should contribute to scholarship in Middle East studies.
 U.S. citizenship required.
 Maximum award is $23,800.
-Awards must be used between August 15, 2017 and December 31, 2018.
-Funding for this fellowship provided by the U.S. Department of State's Bureau of Educational and Cultural Affairs.
+Awards must be used between June 15, 2020 and December 31, 2021 and Fellows must reside at ACOR.
+Funding for this fellowship is provided by the U.S. Department of State's Bureau of Educational and Cultural Affairs.

-Jennifer C. Groot Memorial Fellowship: Up to three awards of $1,500 each to support beginners in archaeological fieldwork who have been accepted as team members on archaeological projects with ASOR/CAP affiliation in Jordan.
-Open to undergraduate or graduate students of U.S. or Canadian citizenship.
+Jennifer C. Groot Memorial Fellowship: Up to four awards of $1,500 each to support beginners in archaeological fieldwork who have been accepted as team members on archaeological projects with ASOR CAP affiliation in Jordan.
+Open to undergraduate or graduate students of U.S. or Canadian citizenship as well as individuals who graduated less than 12 months before February 1, 2020 and/or have been accepted to a Graduate program for Fall 2020.

 Bert and Sally de Vries Fellowship: One award of $1,500 to support a student for participation on an archaeological project or research in Jordan.
 Senior project staff members whose expenses are being borne largely by the project are ineligible.
 Open to enrolled undergraduate or graduate students of any nationality except Jordanian citizens.